kkuckein/appdynamics-grafana-datasource/README.md

 ## Note on the Datasource config

-Use proxy access and basic authentication!
+Use proxy access (to avoid CORS and users looking up your password) and basic authentication.

 ![config](http://i.imgur.com/NsSTbDn.png)